calvinfeng/gonotebook/gitbook/user-authentication/react.md

 # React Tools

 React is popular enough that I don't really need to explain what it is.
-Let me quickly go over couple tools we need to get React working.
+Let me quickly go over a couple of tools we need to get React working.
 I assume that you have `npm` installed.
 The choice of modern JS syntax is ES7 and TypeScript for this article.

 ### Babel Loader